hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 ## In conclusion

-TODO:

-* Philosophical shift from managing servers to running services ideally (machine oriented -> application oriented)

-* scale gracefully to meet this load, and also be resilient to arbitrary failures of underlying compute resources.
+This article covered a lot of ground.
+We first motivated the need for containers and cluster orchestration frameworks in general.
+We then saw how Docker and Kubernetes in particular help us deploy a Django application that can scale gracefully to meet loads, while simultaneously being resilient to arbitrary failures of underlying compute resources.

-* Setup of a Kubernetes cluster is non-trivial and the experience is heavily dependent on the capabilities of the underlying provider (GCP, AWS, Others)

-* Do play around to gauge if complexity is worth it

-* Try 1.2 (any day now!) for improved feature set, e.g. easier Secrets and Horizontal Auto-Scaling
+While this is a good introduction to concepts, there are a few details I glossed over which you will want to consider carefully before deciding if Kubernetes is right for you.

+The first is that setup of a Kubernetes cluster (when not using a hosted version like Google Container Engine, as in our example) is non-trivial.
+And while it attempts to abstract away the underlying hardware, the actual experience you have using Kubernetes is quite dependent on the actual infrastructure you're running on.
+So do play around with it in your environment to gauge if the complexity is worth it for you.

+The second is that the example we worked through needs more work using additional Kubernetes primitives before it becomes useful in practice.
+These include using:

+* *Persistent Volumes* (and *Persistent Volume Claims*) to ensure that the PostgreSQL data is persistent beyond the life of its pod.
+* *Secrets* to handle database password and other sensitive information.
+* *Daemon Sets* to help aggregate logging across nodes.

-Future iterations of this demo will have additional enhancements, such as using a Persistent Volume for PostgreSQL data and learning to use Kubernetes' Secrets API to handle secret passwords.
-Keep an eye on [the issues for the example project][issues] to find out more.
+Keep an eye on [the issues list for the example project][issues] to find out more about progress on these fronts.
 And you're free to help out too.

-Adding more pieces to this puzzle is left as an exercise for the reader.
-Please submit pull-requests to the original repo. if you work some of these out.
+You can also add additional pieces to the puzzle (such as Redis or Elasticsearch)!
+And pull-requests are more than welcome if you work any of these out.

+I'll leave you with the one thought that really excites me about all this.
+There is fascinating philosophical shift going on right now where we're turning our attention from *managing servers* to simply *running components of our app*.
+And this level of abstraction feels just right.

 ## Selected references and further reading